Owzar, Kouros

 There are limited faculty, staff, and computing resources available for conducting initial analyses during the pre-award stage (e.g., to develop preliminary data for a grant application).
 If these initial resources are deemed to be insufficient considering the scope of the requisite analyses, the Bioinformatics Shared Resource will assist in developing a budget to conduct the requisite analyses.

-The costs of provisioning and using cluster resources from the Duke Center for Genomic and Computational Biology Center (GCB) and cloud resources from the Duke Health Technology Solutions (DHTS) Virtual Private Cloud (VPC) are charged directly to DCI members by these service providers.
+The costs of provisioning and using cluster resources and cloud storage from the Duke Health Technology Solutions (DHTS) are charged directly to DCI members.